Qalqilya: Demographics

+It had a population of 13 Muslim households, according to an Ottoman census in 1596.

+Victor Guérin found a population of 200 in 1870.

+The British Mandate authorities conducted a census in 1922, which found that Qalqilya had a population of 2,803 (2,794 Muslims and 9 Christians),.
+The population was 3,867 (3,855 Muslims and 12 Christians), in a total of 796 houses, according to the 1931 census.
+The population was listed at 4,503 (including 4 Jews) in the 1938 census.
+The population of Qalqilya was 5,850 (5,840 Muslims and 10 Christians, according to the 1945 census.)

+The population of Qalqilya was 11,401, according to a Jordanian census in 1961.
+A census in September 1967 found 8,922 persons, of whom 1,837 were originally from Israeli territory.

-The 1997 census by the Palestinian Central Bureau of Statistics (PCBS) recorded Qalqilya's population to be 22,168.
+The Palestinian Central Bureau of Statistics (PCBS) census recorded Qalqilya's population to be 22,168 in 1997.
 The majority of the inhabitants (69.8%) were Palestinian refugees or their descendants.
-In the 2007 census, Qalqilya's population was 41,739 (50.9% male and (49.1% female).
+In the 2007 census, Qalqilya's population was 41,739 (50.9% male and (49.1% female)).
 The number of registered households was 7,866.

 In the 2017 census, Qalqiliya's population was 51,683.

 Government

 Hamas won the 2006 municipal elections in Qalqiliya and one of its members, Wajih Qawas, became mayor, although he was incarcerated by Israel for much of his term.
 On 12 September 2009, the PNA dismissed Qawas for allowing Qalqiliya's debt to grow unchecked, failing to attract international funding for city projects and ignoring orders by the Palestinian government.
 Qawas, however, viewed his dismissal as a result of the ongoing feud between Hamas, which dominates the PNA in the Gaza Strip and Fatah, which dominates the PNA in the West Bank.
 Human rights groups criticized Qawas's dismissal, condemning the intervention by the central Palestinian authorities in the affairs of an elected official.
 During the 2012 municipal elections, Fatah member Othman Dawood was elected mayor.